Tunnel boring machine: 1800s

 In 1853, the American Ebenezer Talbot also patented a TBM that employed Wilson's cutting discs, although they were mounted on rotating arms, which in turn were mounted on a rotating plate.
 In the 1870s, John D. Brunton of England built a machine employing cutting discs that were mounted eccentrically on rotating plates, which in turn were mounted eccentrically on a rotating plate, so that the cutting discs would travel over almost all of the rock face that was to be removed.

 The first TBM that tunneled a substantial distance was invented in 1863 and improved in 1875 by British Army officer Major Frederick Edward Blackett Beaumont (1833–1895); Beaumont's machine was further improved in 1880 by British Army officer Major Thomas English (1843–1935).
 In 1875, the French National Assembly approved the construction of a tunnel under the English Channel and the British Parliament supported a trial run using English's TBM.
-Its cutting head consisted of a conical drill bit behind which were a pair of opposing arms on which were mounted cutting discs.
+Its cutter head consisted of a conical drill bit behind which were a pair of opposing arms on which were mounted cutting discs.
 From June 1882 to March 1883, the machine tunneled, through chalk, a total of 1,840 m (6,036 ft).
 A French engineer, Alexandre Lavalley, who was also a Suez Canal contractor, used a similar machine to drill 1,669 m (5,476 ft) from Sangatte on the French side.
 However, despite this success, the cross-Channel tunnel project was abandoned in 1883 after the British military raised fears that the tunnel might be used as an invasion route.
-Nevertheless, in 1883, this TBM was used to bore a railway ventilation tunnel — 7 ft in diameter and 6750 ft long — between Birkenhead and Liverpool, England, through sandstone under the Mersey River.
+Nevertheless, in 1883, this TBM was used to bore a railway ventilation tunnel – 7 ft in diameter and 6750 ft long – between Birkenhead and Liverpool, England, through sandstone under the Mersey River.

-The Hudson River Tunnel was constructed from 1889 to 1904 using a Greathead shield TBM.
+Construction of the Uptown Hudson Tubes for the Hudson & Manhattan Railroad took place intermittently between 1890 and 1908, using a Greathead Shield.
 The project used air compressed to 35 psi to reduce cave-ins.
 However, there were many workers that died via cave-in or decompression sickness.

 1900s

 During the late 19th and early 20th century, inventors continued to design, build, and test TBMs for tunnels for railroads, subways, sewers, water supplies, etc. TBMs employing rotating arrays of drills or hammers were patented.
 TBMs that resembled giant hole saws were proposed.
 Other TBMs consisted of a rotating drum with metal tines on its outer surface, or a rotating circular plate covered with teeth, or revolving belts covered with metal teeth.
 However, these TBMs proved expensive, cumbersome, and unable to excavate hard rock; interest in TBMs therefore declined.
 Nevertheless, TBM development continued in potash and coal mines, where the rock was softer.

 A TBM with a bore diameter of 14.4 m was manufactured by The Robbins Company for Canada's Niagara Tunnel Project.
 The machine was used to bore a hydroelectric tunnel beneath Niagara Falls.
-The machine was named "Big Becky" in reference to the Sir Adam Beck hydroelectric dams to which it tunnelled to provide an additional hydroelectric tunnel.
+The machine was named "Big Becky" in reference to the Sir Adam Beck hydroelectric dams to which it tunneled to provide an additional hydroelectric tunnel.